Wilcza: +48 606 909 009

 • Improved scar elasticity – tissues become softer, more mobile, and less painful

-• Reduction of "heaviness" feeling in the vagina – important in the case of pelvic organ prolapse
+• Reduction of the feeling of “heaviness” in the vagina – significant in pelvic organ prolapse

-• Better blood supply and tissue trophism – improvement in mucosal quality and intimate comfort
+• Better blood supply and tissue trophicity – improvement of mucosa quality and intimate comfort

 • Increased muscle awareness – easier activation of the correct contraction pattern

-These are effects that translate directly into daily comfort – not marketing claims, but real body functioning.
+These are effects that translate directly into daily comfort – not based on marketing claims, but on the real functioning of the body.

-Therapy is always preceded by a consultation and functional diagnosis.
+Therapy is always preceded by a consultation and functional diagnostics.

 A standard plan includes:

-• 2 sessions per week in a series of 6–8 meetings
+• 2 treatments per week in a series of 6–8 sessions

 • after completing the series – maintenance treatments every 4–6 weeks (depending on the problem)